emsa16/realtimegame/README.md

 This repo is the frontend half of a realtime game prototype.
 The backend can be found [here](https://github.com/emsa16/realtimegame-backend).

 This project uses React and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-There are Dockerfiles available to test the project in different versions of Node.
+There are Dockerfiles available to test the project in development mode in different versions of Node.

 ## Requirements